nikitakapitan/transflate/README.rst

 Reproduce the results
 =====

-To reproduce the results you will need to train the model:
+To reproduce the results you will need to train the model (~ 10 min on any standard GPU)

 .. prompt::

    python train.py

-(~ 10 min on any single standard GPU like nvidia 3050)

 then set your prefered german sentence